Get,

 By Dr Rajeev Singh +2 more

 Karonda, or Christ’s thorn, is an exotic, minor fruit plant that grows wild in bushes.
 Karonda is scientifically known as Carissa carandas and belongs to the family Apocynaceae.
 Karonda is an indigenous shrub of India.
-It is widely spread in the sub-tropics and tropics climate of the Himalayas, Maharashtra, Madhya Pradesh, Rajasthan, Uttar Pradesh, Bihar and West Bengal.
+It is widely spread in the sub-tropics and tropics climate of the Himalayas, Maharashtra, Madhya Pradesh, Rajasthan, Uttar Pradesh, Bihar, and West Bengal.
 The karonda plant is famous for its whitish-pink berry-sized fruits.
-These karonda fruits are small, succulent, fleshy and rounded with a juicy pulp.
+These karonda fruits are small, succulent, fleshy, and rounded with a juicy pulp.
 It is bitter-sour and acidic in taste and is popularly used in Indian cuisine.
-Karonda in English is called Bengal-currants, Black currants and Carandas-plum.
-Karonda in Hindi is Karaunda, Karvand in Marathi, Koromcha in Bengali.
-Read along to learn more about the health benefits of karonda, its bioactive components, properties, uses and more.
+Karonda in English is called Bengal currants, Black currants, and Carandas-plum.
+Karonda in Hindi is Karaunda, Karvand in Marathi, and Koromcha in Bengali.
+Read along to learn more about the health benefits of karonda, its bioactive components, properties, uses, and more.

 Nutritional Value of Karonda: